bluehalo/broad-tsv-converter/readme.md

 | uploadComment  | -c | (optional) | description or comment about this submission |
 | releaseDate    | -d | (optional) | All data in this submission is requested to be publicly released on or after this date; example: '2017-01-01' |
 --------------------------------------------------

-Example
-> node main.js -i=sample.tsv -c="this is a comment" --uploadFolder=folder

 --------------------------------------------------

 Going through the flow: